oparkins/Ayia/web-admin/lib/interlinear/bsb/README.md

 The source for this version is: https://bereanbible.com/bsb_tables.xlsx

-This spreadsheet has 5 worksheets, first 4 of which are empty.
+This spreadsheet has 5 worksheets, the first 4 of which are empty.

 The 5th worksheet contains the data.